 TUCSON FILM FESTIVAL ENTRY RULES AND REGULATIONS

 QUALIFICATION FOR ENTRIES: Any feature, short film or video, made for cinema, television or the Internet may be entered.
 Feature films must be between 40 and 120 minutes in length; Short Films less than 20 minutes.
 All submitted works must be in English or have English subtitles.
-Only works completed after January 1, 2023 will be accepted.
+Only works completed after January 1, 2025 will be accepted.

 TECHNICAL REQUIREMENTS: Works submitted for selection must be submitted digitally via secure online screener.
-Selected films must be presented on DCP or BluRay (NTSC Region 0 or 1 only) for features; ProRes .mov Quicktime file for short films.
+Selected films must be presented on BluRay (NTSC Region 0 or 1 only) for features; ProRes .mov Quicktime file for short films.

 SELECTION: All submitted works will be judged by the Festival Committee.
 The Festival Committee reserves the right to determine the eligibility of any project.
 Works will be categorized at the sole discretion of the Festival Committee.
-Selected entrants will be informed of their status on or around September 7, 2024.
+Selected entrants will be informed of their status on or around September 5, 2026.
 All features selected must be Arizona premieres.
 Shorts films selected must be Tucson premieres and not screen at another local festival within 45 days of screening at Tucson Film Festival.

 TRANSPORTATION AND INSURANCE: The submitter is responsible for the transport costs, insurance charges and customs fees incurred when shipping material to the Festival.
 The Festival is responsible for the costs incurred with the return of material to the filmmaker - however, due to budgetary limitations, the material will be shipped via SURFACE MAIL.
 Filmmakers requesting the return of materials via courier must incur the cost themselves.
 Although they will take every precaution, the Tucson Film Festival cannot be held responsible for the loss or damage of entry and exhibition materials.